 The Trossachs hold in store for you an amazing day out in Queen Elizabeth Forest Park and The Great Trossachs Forest, each part of two National Scenic Areas.
 There are walks to enjoy for everyone and fantastic wildlife to see.
 Before you embark into the world of trees however, the visit to Inchmahome Priory, reached by a passenger boat, starts your day off on a highlight.

-Located on an island on the Lake of Menteith (Scotland’s only natural lake!) is Inchmahome Priory.
+Located on an island on the Lake of Menteith (Scotland’s only lake!) by the Port of Menteith village is Inchmahome Priory.
 This peaceful monastery was founded in 1238 and much of the 13th century building remains.

 If you are coming from Callander take the A81 signposted for Glasgow.
 Follow the A81 for 6.5 miles/10.5km when you reach the signposted turn-off for Inchmahome Priory (on your left).